lewisxhe/Esp-badge/lib/GxEPD/README.md

 ### The E-Paper display base class is a subclass of Adafruit_GFX, to have graphics and text rendering.

-- It needs up to 30kB available RAM to buffer the black/white image for the SPI displays, double for 3-color.
+- It needs up to 15kB available RAM to buffer the black/white image for the SPI displays,
+- double for 3-color, for e-papers up to 4.2" (300 * 400 / 8, 2 * 300 * 400 / 8).
 - ESP8266, ESP32 , STM32 systems, Arduino Due e.g. have enough free RAM for full graphics buffer.
+- It needs more RAM for e-paper displays above the 4.2".
-- Paged Drawing is available to cope with RAM restriction on AVR processors.
+- Paged Drawing is available to cope with RAM restriction on AVR processors or for big displays.

 ### Supporting Arduino Forum Topics: